Your Baby's Growth: Conception to Birth

 Step one of conception is when the sperm penetrates the egg to complete the genetic make-up of a human fetus.
 At this moment (conception), the sex and genetic make-up of the fetus begins.
 About three days later, the fertilized egg cell divides rapidly and then passes through the Fallopian tube into the uterus, where it attaches to the uterine wall.
 The attachment site provides nourishment to the rapidly developing fetus and becomes the placenta.

 Baby's Development at 4 Weeks

-After 4 weeks, the basic structures of the fetus have begun to develop into separate areas that will form the head, chest, abdomen, and the organs that are contained within them.
+After 4 weeks, the basic structures of the embryo have begun to develop into separate areas that will form the head, chest, abdomen, and the organs contained within them.
 Small buds on the surface will become arms and legs.
 A home pregnancy test should be positive at this stage of development (most tests claim positive results one week after a missed period).

 Baby's Development at 8 Weeks

-At 8 weeks, the fetus is about one-half an inch long (1.1cm).
+At 8 weeks, the fetus is about a half-inch long (1.1cm).
 Facial features such as developing ears, eyelids, and nose tip are present.
 The limb buds are now clearly arms and legs, while the fingers and toes are still developing.

 Baby’s Development at 12 Weeks

 At 12 weeks, the fetus has grown to about 2 inches (4.4cm) in length and may begin to move by itself.
 The fingers and toes are discernible, and the fetal heartbeat may be audible by Doppler ultrasound.
 The developing sex organs may be identified by ultrasound techniques.